Rolex Model Ref.13874 9ct 1952

 A Carefully Owned and Lightly Used Example

-Original, Unrestored and Untouched Silver-White Dial with ‘Index’ Hands
+Original, Unrestored and Untouched Silver-White Dial with ‘Leaf’ Hands

 Oversized 36mm Diameter Case, Excluding the Correct Rolex Crown

-New Brown Pattern Leather Strap and Rolex Gold-Plated Buckle
+New Brown Patterned Leather Strap and Plain Gold-Plated Buckle

 All In Absolutely Stunning Condition From Every Aspect

 VGWL Lifetime Authenticity Guarantee

 VGWL 12 Months’ Written Warranty*

 Free Worldwide FedEx Delivery

 Founded in 1905 in England by Hans Wilsdorf and Alfred Davis as Wilsdorf & Davis, the partnership soon became known as the Rolex Watch Company in 1915, moving to its new Geneva headquarters in 1919.
 The success of the wristwatch can be largely attributed to many of Rolex’s innovations which made the company one of the most respected and well-known of all luxury brands.
 These have included its famous “Oyster” case — the world’s first water-resistant and dustproof watch case, invented in 1926 — and its “Perpetual” — the world’s first reliable, self-winding movement for the wristwatch, launched in 1933.
 These would form the foundation for Rolex’s Datejust and Day-Date, respectively introduced in 1945 and 1956.
 Also and equally importantly, Rolex is known for its sports watches, such as the Explorer, Submariner and GMT-Master, launched in the mid-1950s.